-Eight CRPF jawans were killed when a Maoist group blew up a vehicle near Bijapur district in Chhattisgarh.
+Eight CRPF jawans were killed when a Maoist group blew up a vehicle near Bijapur district in Chhattisgarh on this day.

 Naxal Attack in Chhattisgarh – Background